Reproducibility in Research: Systems, Infrastructure, Culture: Next Steps

 The key question for different research communities then becomes: {\emph{how to initialise this change?}} Such a requirement creates a set of new costs to researchers, both in terms of time spent ensuring that their tools work on the centralised system (in addition to their local implementation), but also potentially in terms of equipment (in terms of running the system).
 Such costs may be easier to bear for some groups compared to others, especially those with large research groups who can more easily distribute the tasks, and it is important that the service does not present a barrier to early career researchers and those with efficient budgets (this type of cost analysis is not unique to reproducibility efforts -- it has been estimated that a shift to becoming exclusively open access for a journal may lead to a ten-fold increase in computer science publication costs~\cite{vardi-cacm-2014}).

-Nevertheless, this proposed new cyberinfrastructure could have a profound impact on the way that computational science is performed, repositioning the role of models, algorithms and benchmarks and accelerating the research cycle, perhaps truly enabling a ``fourth paradigm'' of data intensive scientific discovery~\cite{hey:2009}.
-But ultimately, an open discussion and understanding of what reproducibility means for the wider computational science research community is important: we all need to explicitly state that this is worthwhile and address it, or don't bother doing it at all.
+Nevertheless, this proposed new e-infrastructure could have a profound impact on the way that computational science is performed, repositioning the role of models, algorithms and benchmarks and accelerating the research cycle, perhaps truly enabling a ``fourth paradigm'' of data intensive scientific discovery~\cite{hey:2009}.
+Ultimately though, continuing with an honest and open discussion of what reproducibility means for the wider science research community is important: we all need to explicitly confirm that this is worthwhile and commit to addressing it, or don't bother doing it at all.